sous-chefs/nagios/README.md

 * `node['nagios']['server']['nginx_dispatch']` - nginx dispatch method. support cgi or php, default "cgi"
 * `node['nagios']['server']['stop_apache']` - stop apache service if using nginx, default false
 * `node['nagios']['server']['redirect_root']` - if using Apache, should http://server/ redirect to http://server/nagios3 automatically, default false
+* `node['nagios']['server']['monitored_client_interface']` - if set, allows manually setting the client interface that is to be monitored based on interface name (for building hosts.cfg and nrpe.cfg).
+For example, bond.2001 interface.
+This functionality requires the ohai netaddr plugin.

 Recipes